jamesgarriss/email-tester/README.md

 # Email Tester

 This is a test using the email notify action.
 It uses Gmail.
-Which is hard.
+With an app password.